yiqiao-yin/YinsPredictor3_0/README.md

 If you strictly follow this algorithm and my thresholds, you should be able to pin point bottom 5% of the stocks for almost all companies that are in the market for at least 5 years.
 For younger companies, I do not see sophisticated algorithm to detect "bottom" or "top".

-## Example
+## Example: Simple Results

 An example usage of this package can refer to the following.
+Suppose user just wants to see some quick results.
+Such research can be done pre-market and we can use the following code to accomplish this.

 ```
 # For example